Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 Online motorcycle reviews often include videos, something I can do without considering the direction they’ve taken.

 Too many reviewers carry on like they’re actors in a B movie.
 This most recent one I’ve seen is particularly aggravating.
-The pompous reviewer, appropriately named Spurgeon Dunbar, annoys me for many reasons- the $100 haircut should have been a clue, plus the introduction with his hands waving around as he speaks, like a cop directing traffic at an eight-lane intersection.
+The pompous reviewer annoys me for many reasons- the $100 haircut and the introduction with his hands waving around as he speaks, like a cop directing traffic at an eight-lane intersection.
+Trying so hard to be a media personality.

 He carries that annoying trait into the onboard ride review.
 How to we know this?
-Because he has a camera aimed backwards from the cockpit to capture him in his expensive helmet, gloves and jacket, all provided by the manufacturers (but presumably not the haircut).
+Because he has a camera aimed backwards from the cockpit to capture him in his top-drawer helmet, gloves and jacket, all provided by the manufacturers.
 Over half the video is from that camera viewpoint, and it’s pointless- he’s wearing an iridium-type visor and his face is not visible, nor his designer hair.
 His head bobs around like a talking head in a tv studio- up and down, side to side.

 Annoying as that is, what really grates is the constant hand gestures.
 Even when the camera view is the motorcycle instruments and the road ahead (really the only view we need to see), he’s waving his hand around.